ezzatron/php-error-handler/error-handler-meta.md

 If root package developers need to ignore conflicts, they can simply provide both `psr/error-exceptions` and `psr/traditional-errors`.

+This solution could also be achieved by adding formal virtual packages to Composer, in the same fashion as the `php` virtual package currently allows the package to specify its PHP version requirements.
+In this case, the `psr/` prefix could likely be dropped from the package names.

 #### 3.3.1.
 Pros

 - Little effort is required to implement.